Skip to main content

 • Summarize your condition, list all symptoms, and explain your concerns.

-• Share any changes in your medical history and any major life changes.
+• Share any changes in your medical history and any major life events like a serious illness or surgery.

 4. Agree on a treatment plan

 • Take notes and ask questions such as: What are the risks/benefits of treatment?
-Are there other ways to treat this?
+Are there other ways to treat my condition?
 Will insurance pay?
 Will I need medication?
+If so, what are the potential side effects?

-As with any helath care visit, it’s ideal if you can have a friend or family member by your side.
-That person can be responsible for taking notes so that you can focus fully on your conversation with your doctor or other member of your health care team.
+As with any health care visit, you may prefer to have a trusted friend or family member by your side.
+That person can be responsible for taking notes so you can focus fully on your conversation with your provider.

 Get NCOA in Your Inbox